Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

 - A. 02.
 Classical way to count in breton masculin forms:
     - Description: you will find a database from "0" to "2000000000" to count in breton in the masculin.
     - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/A.%2002.%20Classical%20way%20to%20count%20in%20breton%20masculin%20forms
-- A. 03.
-Negatives breton numbers incorr.:
-    - Description: you will find a database from "0" to "-2000000000" to count in breton in the classical negative form.
-    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/A.%2003.%20Negatives%20breton%20numbers%20incorr.

 - B. 01.
 Rare forms to count in breton in letters feminin:
     - Description: you will find a database from "0" to "2000000000" to count in breton in the feminin with rare forms.
 For exemple 99 = kant nemet unan (a hundred minus one).